Memory Resizing

 $$ 1 + r^n (r^2 - r - 1) >= 0 $$

-This is were my maths broke down.
+This is where my maths broke down.
 So after talking to some smart people.
 They noticed that:

 $$ \sqrt{(r^2 - r - 1)} . when . r = \Phi $$

 We find that the first root of the equation is 1.
-The second root of the equation depends on n, as n tends to infinity the other root tends towards Phi.
-From this we can infer the following:
+The second root of the equation depends on n, as n tends to infinity, and the other root tends towards Phi.
+From this, we can infer the following:

 $$ 1 < r < = \Phi $$

-Thus if r remains in the above range then the above theory holds.
+Thus, if r remains in the above range, then the theory holds.

 Related Posts